conner-olsen/eu5-mod-devkit/README.md

 ## Provided Tools

-### prepare-release.py
+### upload-mod.py
-Auto-manages separate release and development versions of your mod.
-This has multiple benefits such as:
+Builds a minimal release folder and uploads it to Steam Workshop.
 * Tooling, git files, and anything else you don't want on the workshop will get omitted from the release version.
 * Separate IDs, names, and (optionally) thumbnails allow you to easily swap between your dev, and workshop versions through the in-game mod manager.
 * Makes it easy to swap between for joining multiplayer sessions.
-* Can more easily swap to the released version to look verify reported issues.
+* Can more easily swap to the released version to verify reported issues.
+* Pushes the release version straight to Steam Workshop using the item id from `scripts/config.toml`.

 To use the script:
 1. **Modify Metadata**: Edit `.metadata/metadata.json` adding ` Dev` and `.dev` to the name and id respectively.